-- Increased speed and immediacy
+- Better speed and immediacy

-- Lower development costs
+- Lower development and maintenance costs

 - Fewer keywords to compete on